What is a Chaffle, you ask?

 How to make a Chaffle

 The recipe base of every Chaffle is two ingredients: egg and cheese.
 For dessert Chaffles, you’ll typically use mozzarella cheese, while savory Chaffle recipes use cheddar.
-They are super simple to make, and usually, you’ll have many of the ingredients needed for making a variety of recipes already in your pantry and fridge.
-Watch for new recipes; I’m sure you’ll see more Chaffle recipes showing up very soon.
+They are super simple to make, and usually, you’ll have many of the ingredients needed for creating a variety of recipes already in your pantry and fridge.
+Watch for new recipes; I’m sure you’ll see more Chaffle recipes soon.

-If you’re curious, yes, chocolate is approved in the Keto diet.
-You can check out this shopping list from my friends over at Tasteaholics.
+If you’re curious, chocolate is okay for the keto diet.
+You can check out this keto guide from my friends over at Tasteaholics.
 Make sure the chocolate is dark chocolate, 70% cocoa or higher, having about ten carbs per ounce.

 And, for the whipped cream in this recipe, heavy whipping cream keeps you low in carbs.